datacarpentry/semester-biology/assignments/project.md

 > Following this assignment students should be able to:
 >
 > - properly structure a computational project
+> - use good style
+> - start to build more complex computational tasks

 {% include reading.html %}